alen-daniel/sdk-zephyr/boards/shields/tn0xxx/doc/index.rst

 such having user control over the power down (or sleep) and power up (or wake up) options are important.
 Since the API to power on and off the device is not present in the zephyr driver display API, the control of these GPIOs per the datasheet is delegated to the user.
-* \*VCOM = “L” is necessary when RST = ”H” When VCOM=“H”,
+* VCOM = “L” is necessary when RST = ”H” When VCOM=“H”, otherwise the display does not turn to black, and current consumption increases by shoot-through-current in panel (several mA).
-display does not turn to black, and current consumption increases by shoot-through-current in panel. (several mA)\*.
-Due to this factor, the VCOM signal is delegated to the user of this display driver API, along with the RST pin and other GPIOs.
+Due to this factor, the VCOM signal is delegated to the user of this display driver API, along with the RST pin.

 .. image:: ./images/power_sequence.png
    :align: center

-Therefore, the display driver only controls the SPI lines (SCS, SI, SCLK) - the power up and power down sequence is delegated to the user.
+Therefore, the zephyr display driver for TN0XXX only controls the SPI lines (SCS, SI, SCLK) - the power up and power down sequence is delegated to the user.

 Current supported displays